EthanDenny/resume/index.md

 #### Commissionaires, Jul 2023 - Aug 2023

 - Responsible for ensuring the safety of thousands of people daily at the St. John's Pedestrian Mall.
-- Work involved leading a team of guards, responding to emergencies, providing information and assistance, and reporting incidents.
+- Work involved leading a team of five guards, providing information, reporting incidents, and responding to emergencies.
-- Served as the acting manager for a week, managing shifts, incidents, and communicating with the city.
+- Served as the acting manager for a week during which I handled shift scheduling, dealing with incidents, and communicating with the city.

 ### **Machine Learning Developer**
 #### MUN Visual & Analytic Computing Lab, Jun 2023

-- Worked with a team to build custom workflows and documentation for the machine learning tracking software MLflow.
+- Worked with a team to build custom workflows and documentation for the tracking software MLflow.
 - Learned the basics of building machine learning models using Pytorch.
-- My work directly supported research focused on early detection of breast cancer and the development of more powerful lightfield displays.
+- My work directly supported research focused on early detection of breast cancer.

 ### **Summer Camp Counsellor**
 #### Code Ninjas, Jul 2022 - Aug 2022